Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

-The one-way \emph{flux} $\jjrr(\pp,t)$ of reaction $\rr$ is the expected number of reactions per unit time and volume.
-The dependence of the fluxes $\jjrr(\pp,t)$ on the state $\pp$ reflects system-specific kinetics.
-Explicit dependence of $\jjrr(\pp,t)$ on time $t$ reflects external driving, i.e., changing control parameters.
+The one-way \emph{flux} of reaction $\rr$ is the expected number of reactions per unit time and volume, written $\jjrr(\pp(t),t)$.
+The flux depends on state $\pp(t)$ through system-specific kinetics, and on time $t$ due to external driving (i.e., changing control parameters).
 Except where otherwise noted, we make no assumptions about the kinetics or external driving.
-The entire set of one-way fluxes is represented by the vector $\jj(\pp,t)=(j_{1}(\pp,t),\dots,j_{\numedge}(\pp,t))\in\fluxspace$.
-Where clear from context, we often write $\jj(\pp)$, $\jj(t)$ or $\jj$, leaving dependence on state and/or time implicit.
+The entire set of one-way fluxes is represented by the vector $\jj=(j_{1},\dots,j_{\numedge})\in\fluxspace$.

+\newstuff{The system may also be open to exchange matter with the environment via {inflows and outflows}, as in a flow reactor.
+The exchanges are encoded in the vector $\II(\pp(t),t)\in\mathbb{R}^\numstate$, where $I_i(\pp(t),t)$ is the net outflow (outflow minus inflow) of species $i$ for state $\pp(t)$ and time $t$.
+We will refer to exchanges encoded by $\II$ as the \emph{external fluxes}.
+As we discuss below, chemical systems may also be open to exchanges with external ``chemostated'' species that are kept at constant concentrations.}

 The system's state evolves according to